AmbireTech/adex-protocol/components/smart-platform.md

 @TODO rewrite this entire thing; perhaps remove "smart platform" as a term altogether

+Then, using that state channel, the campaign would be executed by various different publishers, all competing for the best price per goal they can offer.
+Despite the fact the state channel is only between two parties (advertiser and the smart platform), the state represented by the channel will contain a tree of the publisher's earnings, and they can withdraw as soon as someone checkpoints the channel on-chain.
+The channel is a uni-directional payment channel, as with each next message, the total earnings of the publishers would increase, depleting the total deposit by the advertiser.

+Despite the interactions being only between two parties, the model is trustless - if the demand would not recognize events and accept the new state, the supply (publishers) can immediately stop serving impressions and exit by settling the channel.

+In this case, publishers may withdraw their earnings at any time, by submitting a state signed by a supermajority of the channel validators, and proving (via a merkle proof) that their balance is in the state.

 The `adex-smart-platform` is an alternative part of the AdEx protocol where all interactions for a certain campaign (large piece of demand) are recorded on a unidirectional payment channel between the demand side (advertiser) and a delegated (by the demand) `adex-smart-platform` node.

 Both sides track all events related to the campaign, but the delegated node also performs some duties similar to a DSP, SSP and an exchange - therefore called a "smart platform".